anvilresearch/go-anvil/README.md

 	CODE         = 6dafd2b59d6954849a6c  // From the response of the signin call

 	curl -X POST <a href="https://CLIENTID:CODE@HOST/token">https://CLIENTID:CODE@HOST/token</a> -d 'grant_type=authorization_code&client_id=CLIENTID&code=CODE&redirect_uri=REDIRECT_URL' -H "referrer: REFERRER"

+Example

+	// Create an Anvil value for the host we are using.
+Do this during
+	// initialization.
+	a, err := anvil.New("<a href="https://HOST">https://HOST</a>")
+	if err != nil {
+	    // Log error and probably shutdown the service. return
+	}

+	// This is an example handler that shows you how to use the Anvil value. handler := func(rw http.ResponseWriter, r *http.Request) {

+	    // Have access to the Anvil value and use it to validate
+	    // the request.
+	    claims, err := a.ValidateFromRequest(r)
+	    if err != nil {

+	        // The token is not value so return an error. rw.Header().Set("Content-Type", "application/json")
+	        rw.WriteHeader(http.StatusUnauthorized)
+	        json.NewEncoder(rw).Encode(struct{ Error string }{err.Error()})
+	        return
+	    }

+	    // Everything is validated so move forward.
+The claims has what is
+	    // need for authorization using the Scope field. log.Println(claims.Scope)
+	}

+	// Need this to get the code to compile.
+Ignore this. handler(nil, nil)